 Now, you can check if the Windows Store won’t open issue is resolved or not.
 If it fails to work, just move ahead.

-Many users complain that they encounter the NET HELPMASG 2182 error while trying to update Windows or open Windows Store.
+Many users complain that they encounter the NET HELPMSG 2182 error while trying to update Windows or open Windows Store.
 Here are 5 fixes in the post.

 Fix 2.
 Change Your Date and Time Settings